Contents

 Security reviews

-Switch to voting-threshold with a threshold around 2.0 (out of a weighted max of roughly 6–7).
+Switch to votingThreshold with a threshold around 2.0 (out of a weighted max of roughly 6-7).
 Boost Grok to 2.0.
 Leave OpenAI and Gemini at 1.0.
 Keep Claude at 1.0 as the moderator.
 The effect: a security finding that Grok raises and Claude agrees with clears the threshold even if the other two dismiss it.
-A security finding that only Grok raises still has a chance of surviving the vote, instead of getting dropped because two peers missed it.
+A security finding that only Grok raises still has a shot at surviving the vote, instead of getting dropped because two peers missed it.

 Large refactors

-Large refactors benefit from best-of-all mode — every provider's findings appear, and you (or the host LLM calling Joint Chiefs) decide what to act on.
+Large refactors benefit from bestOfAll — every provider's findings appear, and you (or the host calling Joint Chiefs) decide what to act on.
 Weights are irrelevant here except as an on/off switch.
-If Gemini's long-context handling is what you need for the sprawl, make sure it is non-zero.
-If a particular provider's style is noisy on rename-heavy diffs, drop it to 0 for the duration of the refactor.
+If Gemini's long-context handling is what you need for the sprawl, make sure it's non-zero.
+If a provider's style is noisy on rename-heavy diffs, drop it to 0 for the duration of the refactor.
 The goal is coverage, not consensus.

 Key takeaways

 - Weights run from 0.0 to 3.0.
-Default to 1.0 and only move them when you have a specific reason.
+Default to 1.0.
+Move them when you have a specific reason.

-- Weight 0 excludes the provider; non-zero weights include the provider in the panel identically.
+- Weight 0 kicks a provider out.
+Non-zero weights all include the provider identically at panel assembly.

-- Voting math only applies in voting-threshold mode.
+- Vote math only applies in votingThreshold.
 In every other mode, weights above 0 are equivalent.

-- Boost a provider above 1.0 when the review topic matches a documented strength and you are running voting-threshold.
+- Boost above 1.0 when the review topic matches a documented strength and you're running votingThreshold.

-- Routine commits: all defaults, moderator-decides.
-Security reviews: boost Grok in voting-threshold.
-Refactors: best-of-all, use weights as an on/off switch.
+- Routine commits: all defaults, moderatorDecides.
+Security reviews: boost Grok in votingThreshold.
+Refactors: bestOfAll, weights as an on/off switch.

 Frequently asked questions